 Another way you can reinforce the hinges is to install hinge bolts below and above them.
 Hinge bolts are small metal bolts that sit in a hole in the jamb when the door is closed.

-If you have an outward opening entry door, the hinge pins are accessible for anyone from outside.
+If you have an outward opening entry door, the hinge pins are accessible to anyone from outside.
 So crooks can easily remove them and get into your house.
 Besides making your front door more resistant to kick-ins, hinge bolts also prevent burglars from lifting your door out even if the hinge pins are removed.
 You’ll find our best tips to secure an outswing door here.

 Let’s move on to the door frame.